vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 to the `wand` query operator.
 Generally, using the `rank` query operator is more efficient than combining query retriever operators using `or`.
-See also the [Vespa passage ranking](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/passage-ranking.md) for complete examples of different retrieval and multi-phase ranking using Transformer models.
+See also the [Vespa passage ranking](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/passage-ranking.md) for complete examples of different retrieval strategies for multi-phase ranking funnels.

 ## Tear down the container
 This concludes this tutorial.
 The following removes the container and the data:
 <pre data-test="after">
 $ docker rm -f vespa
 </pre>